Gary Cooper: In popular culture

-In the 1930s hit song "Puttin' On the Ritz", Cooper is referenced in the line "dress up like a million-dollar trooper/Tryin' hard to look like Gary Cooper, Super duper!"
+In the 1930s hit song "Puttin' On the Ritz", Cooper is referred to in the line "dress up like a million-dollar trooper/Tryin' hard to look like Gary Cooper, Super duper!"
 More than two decades after Cooper's death, a new version of the song was released in 1983 by Taco; the original lyrics were kept, including the references to Cooper.

 Gary Cooper is referenced several times in the critically acclaimed television series The Sopranos, with protagonist Tony Soprano asking, "Whatever happened to Gary Cooper?
 The strong, silent type..." whilst complaining about his problems to his therapist Dr. Melfi.

 Patricia Neal named the Abbey of Regina Laudis' outdoor theater building The Gary-The Olivia in honor of Cooper and her daughter Olivia Dahl.

 A San Antonio, Texas, subdivision has several streets named after Hollywood stars, including a Gary Cooper Drive.